PedroPiuma/telzir-project/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+To see the page in your own mobile and test directly responsive design is possible use your local ip address as an alternative for localhost.
+Exemple: Open [http://(your local ID):3000](http://192.168.0.0:3000) to view it in your mobile.
 The page will reload when you make changes.\
 You may also see any lint errors in the console.